chef/automate/components/docs-chef-io/content/automate/configuration.md

 ### X-XSS-Protection

-The HTTP X-XSS-Protection response header was a feature of Internet Explorer, Chrome and Safari that stopped pages from loading when they detected reflected cross-site scripting (XSS) attacks.
+The HTTP X-XSS-Protection response header is a feature of Internet Explorer, Chrome and Safari that stops pages from loading when they detect reflected cross-site scripting (XSS) attacks.

 Refer: https://www.keycdn.com/blog/x-xss-protection